An introduction to Microsoft Defender for Endpoint

 I wanted to recheck and capture the basic steps of providing Endpoint Security to customers starting from the Business Premium license ( more information can be found here about the capabilities: https://techcommunity.microsoft.com/t5/small-and-medium-business-blog/new-management-capabilities-for-microsoft-defender-antivirus-in/ba-p/1697652).

-So how do you get things started for Endpoint Security?
+So how do you get things started for Microsoft Defender for Endpoint?

-In this blog I will show you the basic setup in which we combine Endpoint Manager with Microsoft Defender ATP and set some basic rules.
-We will also use Conditional Access in conjunction with MDATP so compromised devices immediately lose access to all the cloud services of M365.
+In this blog I will show you the basic setup in which we combine Endpoint Manager with Microsoft Defender for Endpoint and set some basic rules.
+We will also use Conditional Access in conjunction with MDfE so compromised devices immediately lose access to all the cloud services of M365.

 Sounds awesome right?
 Let’s start!

-The first thing we will need to do is ensure that all MDM joined machines are automatically onboarded to MDATP.
+The first thing we will need to do is ensure that all MDM joined machines are automatically onboarded to MDfE.

 There are various ways to do this, either by Endpoint Manager (Intune), Endpoint Manager Configuration Manager, GPO, and local script.
 The easiest way is onboarding through Endpoint Manager which I’m going to show you in this video.

-We will be integrating MDATP with Endpoint Manager which is an option natively built into MDATP.
+We will be integrating MDfE with Endpoint Manager which is an option natively built into MDATP.

 Creating a configuration profile for onboarding